HTTP Features

 If any of these limitations might affect your use case, consider instead using activity functions and language-specific HTTP client libraries to make outbound HTTP calls.

-Customizing the behavior of the orchestration's internal HTTP client is possible using Azure Functions .NET dependency injection.
+Customizing the behavior of the orchestration's internal HTTP client is possible using Azure Functions .NET dependency injection for the in-process worker.
 This ability can be useful for making small behavioral changes.
 It can also be useful for unit testing the HTTP client by injecting mock objects.

 The following example demonstrates using dependency injection to disable TLS/SSL certificate validation for orchestrator functions that call external HTTP endpoints.